-Districts of Los Angeles County, the City of Los Angeles, and WBMWD.
-Existing and future recycled water projects in the Subregion that were identified in the Metropolitan Water District of Southern California's Integrated Water Resources Plan are shown in Table 3 and Table 4, respectively (MWD, 2010).
+(MGD), and treat nearly 40,000 AFY, using tertiary and advanced treatment, and reused for municipal uses (e.g., irrigation), industrial applications, and maintenance of seawater barriers in groundwater basins along the coast.
+The remainder is discharged to creeks and rivers, supporting riparian habitat in some locations, or directly to the ocean.
+The primary producers of recycled water in the Subregion are the Sanitation Districts of Los Angeles County, the City of Los Angeles, and WBMWD.
+Existing and future recycled water projects in the Subregion that were identified in the MWDSC's Integrated Water Resources Plan are shown in Table 3 and Table 4, respectively (MWD, 2010).